-You want to make slime and you need the best slime recipes to do it!
-We know slime, and we know that kids want to make cool slime that stretches, that oozes, and even makes those funny farting sounds.
-I know my son is a big fan of that right now.
-Did you know that slime is really easy to make, is a cool chemistry lesson for kids?
+If you want to make AMAZING slime then you need the BEST SLIME RECIPES to do it!
+We know slime, and we know kids want to make slime that stretches, oozes, crunches, glows, and even makes those funny farting sounds.
+I know my son is a big fan of that right now!
+Did you know that homemade slime is really easy to make, plus it’s a super cool chemistry lesson for kids?

-THE BEST SLIME RECIPES FOR MAKING SLIME WITH KIDS
+BEST SLIME RECIPES FOR MAKING AMAZING HOMEMADE SLIME!

 WHAT MAKES THESE THE BEST SLIME RECIPES?

 Want to know how to make slime that is incredible stretchy?
 Or do you want to know what’s wrong with your slime when all it does is stick to the spoon or stays a liquid no matter what you do or add to it?
 Then you need the best slime recipes!